vchkhr/usof/readme.md

 Go to `http://127.0.0.1:8000` in your browser.

 You can fill database with example data.
-To do so, create empty `usof` database and run `php artisan db:seed`.
+To do so, do all migrations on empty `usof` database and run `php artisan db:seed`.

 You may need to run `php artisan storage:link` to properly work with images.